zhangdongdong7/scenarios/python/lab-data-structures/finish.md

 In this lab, you learned:

-- Python's basic data structures: lists, tuples, dictionaries and sets.
+- Python's basic data structures: lists, tuples, dictionaries, and sets.
 - When and how to use these data structures in solving problems.